 - The appropriate physician’s written or verbal order that sets out the services required for the initial visit has been received and documented, as required in regulation at 42 CFR 484.60(b) and 42 CFR 409.43(d).

 - The initial visit within the 60-day certification period must have been made and the individual admitted to home health care.

 Changes to HIPPS & RAP

 Since the beginning of the Patient-Driven Grouping Model (PDGM), Medicare has been calculating the HIPPS code used for payment instead of using the HIPPS code listed on the claim as a basis for payment.
-For periods of care on or after January 1, 2020, grouper software is incorporated in Medicare claims processing systems calculated the Health Insurance Prospective Payment System (HIPPS) code for payment.
+For periods of care on or after January 1, 2020, grouper software is incorporated in Medicare claims processing systems calculating the Health Insurance Prospective Payment System (HIPPS) code for payment.
 Grouper uses claims data and OASIS data from the CMS quality data repository to assign the appropriate HIPPS code for payment.

 For RAPs with “from” dates on or after January 1, 2020, the HHA may submit the HIPPS code they expect will be used for payment if they choose to run grouping software at their site for internal accounting purposes.
 If not, they may submit any valid HIPPS code in order to meet this requirement.
 Beginning January 1, 2021, the HIPPS code will be used to match the RAP to the claim in order for CMS to determine if the RAP was submitted in a timely fashion.
 The HIPPS code will be required to match both the RAP and the claim.
-RAPs with “from” dates on or after January 1, 2021 are paid zero percent with the total payment for the period of care made on the corresponding claim.
+RAPs with “from” dates on or after January 1, 2021, are paid zero percent of the total payment for the period of care made on the corresponding claim.